FreeScale: Unleashing the Resolution of Diffusion Models via Tuning-Free Scale Fusion: Introduction

 To generate satisfactory visual contents without any unexpected repetition, we propose \textbf{FreeScale}, a tuning-free inference paradigm that enables pre-trained image and video diffusion models to generate vivid higher-resolution results.
 Building on past effective modules~\cite{guo2024make,he2023scalecrafter}, we first propose tailored self-cascade upscaling and restrained dilated convolution to gain the basic visual structure and maintain the quality in higher-resolution generation.
 To further eliminate all kinds of unexpected object repetitions, FreeScale processes information from different receptive scales and then fuses it by extracting desired frequency components, ensuring both the structure's overall rationality and the object's local quality.
 This fusion is smoothly integrated into the original self-attention layers, thereby bringing only minimal additional time overhead.
 Finally, we demonstrate the effectiveness of our model on both the text-to-image model and the text-to-video model, pushing the boundaries of image generation even up to an 8k resolution.

 Our contributions are summarized as follows:

 \begin{itemize}

-\item We propose \textbf{FreeScale}, a tuning-free inference paradigm to enable pre-trained diffusion models to generate vivid higher-resolution results via fusing the information from different scales. \item We empirically evaluate our approach on both the text-to-image model and the text-to-video model, demonstrating the effectiveness of our model. \item We unlock the generation of \textbf{8k}-resolution images for the first time.
-Compared to other state-of-the-art tuning-free methods, FreeScale gains superior visual quality with less inference time.
+\item We propose \textbf{FreeScale}, a tuning-free inference paradigm to enable pre-trained diffusion models to generate vivid higher-resolution results via fusing the information from different scales. \item We empirically evaluate our approach on both the text-to-image model and the text-to-video model, demonstrating the effectiveness of our model. \item Compared to other state-of-the-art tuning-free methods, we unlock the \textbf{8k}-resolution text-to-image generation for the first time.

 \end{itemize}